Safe work systems in the workplace

 - Include appropriate behaviour about working alone in your code of conduct.

-- Provide staff with monitored personal duress alarm.
+- Provide staff with a monitored personal duress alarm.

 - Provide a safe retreat or secure location.